 Birdwatchers have spotted dozens of native birds, including Swamp sparrow, Song sparrow, Gray Catbird, Barn Swallow, Brant, Yellow-rumped Warbler, Hermit Thrush, Golden Crowned Kinglet, Dark-eyed Junco, Ruby-crowned Kinglet, Robin, Yellowthroat, Palm Warbler, Savannah Sparrow, White-crowned sparrow, Black-throated Green Warbler, Tree Sparrow, and Mockingbird.
 Waterfowl species regularly sighted include Great Black-backed Gull, Mute and Trumpet Swans, Ruddy Ducks, Double Crested Cormorants, Buffleheads, Red-Breasted Mergansers, Lesser Scaups, Red Throated Loon, and Ring-Billed Gulls.
 Fisherman can be found in the Park, often catching bluefish, striped bass, and other species.
 Last but not least, the Park is a welcoming habitat for the annual migration of Monarch butterflies, providing food and shelter on their 4,000-mile journey to their winter home in Mexico.

 Sustainability is a founding principle at Stuyvesant Cove Park.
 We are dedicated to providing a model of park maintenance that has minimal environmental impact, both globally and locally.
 We are organically maintained and use no chemical pesticides, herbicides or fertilizers, relying instead on Integrated Pest Management and other best practices.
 We compost our park waste, minimizing the amount that goes to landfill.
 The use of power tools is limited to only what is absolutely necessary, and we use soy based, non-toxic graffiti remover.
-We cultivate only perennial plants reducing our need to order and ship hundreds of plants every year.
 Additionally, in a post Hurricane Sandy world, we have placed a new emphasis on plantings that are likely to be resilient to flooding.
 Much of the effort that goes into making sustainability successful is done by the hard work of a dedicated corps of volunteers and partnerships with several organizations that provide support with interns and volunteers.
 These include The Stuyvesant Cove Park Association, New York Cares, Comprehensive Development Inc., and more.
 We are grateful for their time and hard work.